 Trenton, NJ 08625-0041

 Some avid lottery players enjoy the concept of joining a subscription plan that lets them buy future plays and automate their payment processes.
-Unfortunately, the New Jersey Lottery doesn't have an internet-based or mail-in subscription plan.
-The organization doesn't intend to introduce a subscription plan any time soon, so New Jersey Lottery players will have to remember to purchase their tickets each week.
+Unfortunately, the state of NJ’s New Jersey Lottery games doesn't have an internet-based or mail-in subscription plan.
+The organization doesn't intend to introduce a subscription plan any time soon, so lottery players will have to remember to purchase their tickets each week.

-The New Jersey lottery's VIP Club is a free program that lets New Jersey residents stay updated on lottery news.
+The Jersey lottery's VIP Club is a free program that lets New Jersey residents stay updated on lottery news.
 As a member, you can choose which notifications and messages you want to receive.
 These updates may include the results of daily drawings and announcements of new games.
 Members receive exclusive opportunities to enter opt-in drawings and sweepstakes.
-You also occasionally get coupons for free NJ Lottery products and the chance to submit your lottery-related opinions via surveys.
+You also occasionally get coupons for free state lottery products and the chance to submit your lottery-related opinions via surveys.

-There's no guaranteed way to win the New Jersey Lottery.
-You may improve your chances by purchasing multiple tickets for the same drawing.
-You may also improve your chances of winning the jackpot without splitting it by playing drawing games that aren't as popular.
+There's no guaranteed way to win the lottery.
+You may improve your chances by purchasing multiple New Jersey Lottery tickets for the same drawing.
+You may also improve your chances of winning the jackpot without splitting it by playing drawing games that aren't as popular and still winning a top prize.
 It's important to play responsibly and only spend what you can afford to lose.

 The Empire State